Cardinals vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins will try to do damage against Miles Mikolas when he takes the mound for the St. Louis Cardinals on Monday at 6:40 PM ET, in the first game of a four-game series at LoanDepot park.
+Jesus Luzardo gets the start for the Miami Marlins on Tuesday at LoanDepot park against Brendan Donovan and the St. Louis Cardinals.
+First pitch is at 1:10 PM ET.

-The Marlins are listed as -125 moneyline favorites in this matchup against the Cardinals (+105).
-The over/under is 8 runs for the contest (with -115 odds to hit the over and -105 odds to go under).
+The Marlins are favored in this one, at -160, while the underdog Cardinals have +135 odds to win.
+The over/under is 8.5 runs for the contest.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.